lc-studios-mc/scp-dystopia-2.0-attempt/INSTALL.md

 ### Choosing a branch

+Quick summary:
+- `main` branch: *usually* up-to-date and contains the latest state of development that is good enough to be a part of "main".
+- `restoration` branch: contains the latest state of the v1 restoration project.
+- Use `git checkout <branch_name>` to change the branch you're on.

 Git branch is a complex topic on its own, so I won't deep dive into it here.

 Branches are like a parallel timeline of a repository.